 However, the most important long-term factor has been the continuing Israeli efforts to displace Palestinian residents of the occupied Palestine territories and to settle Israeli citizens in their place.
 Israel occupied the Palestinian territories of Gaza and the West Bank in the 1967 war, which had been formerly under the administration of Egypt and Jordan, respectively.
 Israel has permitted hundreds of thousands of settlers to make land claims based on pre-1948 ownership in these territories, and to establish entirely new communities on land claimed by the state in the intervening decade.
 The UN has formally denounced this policy as a violation of international law.

-This long process also arrived at a significant turning point last month, as a final court decision on the removal of six Palestinian families’ from their homes in the Sheikh Jarrah neighborhood of East Jerusalem near Al-Aqsa had been scheduled for May 10.
-This was since postponed, but Palestinian street protests had turned into violent clashes with the Israeli police by that point.
+This long process also arrived at a significant turning point in early 2021, as Israel courts ordered several Palestinian families to vacate their Sheikh Jarrah homes, where many had lived for decades.
+Those official decrees to remove Palestinian families from their homes in the Sheikh Jarrah neighborhood of East Jerusalem near Al-Aqsa triggered Palestinian street protests and violent clashes involving Israeli police by May of 2021.

 The following research available for free via the links below offers valuable insight and historical context on the topic of the Israeli settlements.

 Joel Beinin, “Mixing, Separation and Violence in Urban Spaces and The Rural Frontier in Palestine,” The Arab Studies Journal, Spring 2013, Vol. 21, No. 1, TWENTIETH ANNIVERSARY ISSUE, pp. 14-47.